 An online marketplace is a type of ecommerce business that can be rewarding to create, however, it comes with its own unique set of challenges.
-If you’ve ever thought of starting an online marketplace like the marketplaces you see online already such as Amazon, Etsy, or Airbnb then this is the perfect article to start off with.
-In this article, you’ll learn all about online marketplaces, what they are, how to start one and how to successfully run one.
+If you’ve ever thought of doing some online selling like the marketplaces you see online already such as Facebook Marketplace, Amazon, Etsy, or Airbnb then this is the perfect article to start off with.
+In this article, you’ll learn all about online marketplaces, what they are, how to start one and how to become marketplace sellers.

 What is an Online Marketplace?

-An online marketplace is an ecommerce store where multiple merchants can sell goods or services to customers.
-Examples of online marketplaces include Amazon, Etsy, Airbnb and eBay.
-These online stores are considered to be online marketplaces because there are many merchants (hundreds of thousands, in fact) who can sell their products to the customers that browse the website.
+An online marketplace is an ecommerce store where multiple sellers can sell goods or services to customers.
+Examples of online marketplaces include Facebook Marketplace, Amazon, Etsy, Airbnb, and eBay.
+These online stores are considered to be online marketplaces because there are many merchants (hundreds of thousands, in fact) who can sell their products to the customers that browse the online shopping website.

-Traditional ecommerce stores sell the goods and services of one brand, but not online marketplaces.
-Since an online marketplace has many merchants selling their products on the store, they have a greater product offering which can draw more visitors to browse the website.
-One of the main advantages of online marketplaces is that they draw in lots of digital foot-traffic, which can mean greater exposure for the merchants who sell on the online marketplace.
+Traditional ecommerce stores sell the goods and services of one brand, but not ecommerce marketplaces, which have many marketplace sellers who sell online on their site.
+They have a greater product offering which can draw more visitors to browse the website.
+One of the main advantages of online marketplaces is that they draw in lots of digital foot-traffic, which can mean greater exposure for the merchants on their site.

-What unites all the sellers on an online marketplace together is that there’s one checkout process.
-When customers shop on an online marketplace, they don’t need to click away to different websites to complete the transaction, they can purchase from many different merchants on the marketplace at once, even if the merchants aren’t associated with one another.
+What unites all the online sellers together is that there’s one checkout process.
+When customers shop on an ecommerce marketplace, they don’t need to click away to different websites to complete the transaction, they can purchase from many different merchants on the marketplace at once, even if the merchants aren’t associated with one another.

-When customers make purchases from online marketplaces, the merchants they purchase from get a notification that someone has purchased their product, and then each merchant can individually ship and send the customer the products that were ordered from them.
+When customers make purchases from sites like Facebook Marketplace or Amazon, the merchants they purchase from get a notification that someone has purchased their product, and then each online seller can individually ship and send the customer the products that were ordered from them.

-This means that although a customer can complete just one transaction on an online marketplace when purchasing from multiple different sellers, their products will be shipped from each seller individually meaning they’ll receive a shipping package from each merchant they ordered a product from.
+This means that although a customer can complete just one transaction when purchasing from multiple different sellers, their products will be shipped from each seller individually meaning they’ll receive a shipping package from each merchant they ordered a product from.

-Essentially, for consumers, shopping on an online marketplace is like shopping from several different ecommerce merchants at once, while being able to pay all the merchants in one transaction rather than in many transactions.
+Essentially, for online shoppers the experience is like shopping from several different online sellers at once, while being able to pay all the merchants in one transaction rather than in many transactions.

 Another thing that unites online marketplaces together is that they usually are focused around one particular niche.
-Amazon, for example, started as an online marketplace of booksellers.
+Amazon, for example, started as an ecommerce marketplace of booksellers.
 Airbnb started as an online marketplace to rent rooms in San Francisco.
-Online marketplaces are generally more successful when they center around one niche because it gives consumers a reason to shop there and when they do shop there, they know what to expect from the merchants selling on the marketplace.
+Facebook Marketplace started a profile for users, which eventually lead to building a big userbase, which made online shopping possible.
+When they center around one niche, it’s likely to become successful because it gives consumers a reason to shop there and when they do shop there, they know what to expect from the online sellers.

-An online marketplace can also be referred to as a “Collaborative Economy” or a “Sharing Economy” because it’s usually made up of merchants who work together to share or sell their idle assets on a community-accessible marketplace.
+It can also referred to as a “Collaborative Economy” or a “Sharing Economy” because it’s usually made up of merchants who work together to share or sell their idle assets on a community-accessible marketplace.

 Why You Should Create an Online Marketplace

-One of the main reasons to start an online marketplace is to either help merchants sell goods or services they don’t have a use for anymore — or don’t have a use for at certain points of the year — or to help consumers get access to goods or services more easily.
+One of the main reasons to start an online marketplace is to either help third-party sellers sell more product and to help shoppers get access to goods or services more easily.

-By creating an online marketplace, you create a place where users can rent or sell goods, spaces or services online at a cheaper price, better quality, or in a more convenient way.
-Every successful online marketplace does this in a way big-box retailers can’t, which is what makes them competitive players in the ecommerce industry.
+Online marketplace sellers benefit from you creating a place where they can sell goods, spaces or services online at a cheaper price, better quality, or in a more convenient way.

-Creating an online marketplace is also an ideal option because you don’t have to own any inventory to run one.
+Starting online marketplaces is great because you don’t have to own any inventory to run one.
 This makes them an attractive option for entrepreneurs who want to provide a service or solve a pain point without investing a lot of their own capital into the business.
-Online marketplaces acquire inventory from the merchants who sell or rent their goods or services on the marketplace, so it’s not solely up to the founder of the marketplace to source inventory.
+Since merchants sell or rent their goods or services on ecommerce marketplaces, they source the inventory.